-As a self sustaining farm in many ways, this property had a pulse.
+As a self-sustaining farm in many ways, this property had a pulse.
 It was palatable as soon as we arrived.
 Every cliché about talking and singing to plants, cooking with love, respecting the land and its need for rest, and eating what is in season rushed into my consciousness.
 Words are insufficient to capture the food at the orphanage so I am going to rely more on pictures than words this week.
 It was hard to even snap pictures, as asking 30 growing kids to wait while you take a photo, didn’t seem quite right.
-Following are some moments captured that I hope give you a window into this experience …
+The following are some moments captured that I hope will give you a window into this experience …

 The outdoor and only kitchen on the property had three areas.
 Toward the rear of this photo was where the open fire cooking took place, and where the pots and pans and dishes were washed and stored.
 The girls on the left with their backs turned were using hot plates and woks for frying bananas.
 The bucket and box in the foreground of the picture represent all of the non-organic waste generated by up to 40 people in a day.

-Some days breakfast consisted of a sweet soup and fruit from the surrounding trees.
+Some days breakfast consisted of sweet soup and fruit from the surrounding trees.
 It was usually served with a loaf of bread made in the rustic bakery located on the corner of the property.
-On our first morning we devoured a hearty green lentil and coconut milk soup, fresh bananas, sweet bread and papaya.
+On our first morning, we devoured a hearty green lentil and coconut milk soup, fresh bananas, sweet bread, and papaya.

 Our kids declared their favorite dish was gado-gado layered with bean sprouts, green beans, silken tofu and a velvety peanut sauce that married it with the rice.
 My favorite bite on the farm was the chili peppered tofu pictured above.
 It was wrapped in a banana leaf and roasted over the fire and it had the consistency of roasted goat cheese.
 To say I will dream of this snack does not begin to do it justice.